Face masks for you and your family

 - The ear loops simply go behind your ear to keep in place.

 Avoid touching the mask while using it, if you do wash your hands with soap and water or an alcohol-based hand sanitiser.

 Do face masks expire?

 Yes.
-But they do last for many years.
+But they do last for many years if unused.
 Store in a cool dry place, away from direct sunlight and always check the expiry date before use.